 The food in this part of Spain, the Basque Country, in particular, is arguably the best in the country.
 The array of delicacies and dishes you can try is mindboggling.
 It would be crazy not to sample it while you’re there.

 Food is a window into the soul of a region and it’s no different in the North of Spain.
 A food tour is a great way to experience local culture and try some outstanding food!

 Example Northern Spain Road Trip Itinerary

 Day 1 – San Sebastian to Bilbao

 The first leg of the road trip is an easy drive from San Sebastian to Bilbao.
-If you want, you can do the drive quickly in just over an hour.
+If you want, you can complete the drive quickly in just over an hour.

 This is a good idea if you’re desperate to get to Bilbao, or you want to spend longer in San Sebastian.
 The short drive even means you could spend the morning and part of the afternoon in San Sebastian before heading to Bilbao for the rest of the day.